RDIL/factorygirl/README.md

 Factory accepts 2 parameters:

-1. A function that creates the "base" (marker 1)
+1. A function that creates the "base" (or just the base as an object) (marker 1)
-2. A function that handles customization based on traits. (marker 2)
+2. (Optional) A function that handles customization based on traits. (marker 2)

 Here's an API example for an imaginary web portal for a library.